levanhieu-git/levanhieu.github.io/content/authors/admin/_index.md

 Recent News:
 - Aug.
 2024: I completed my Postdoc with Prof. Ensafi and started as a Senior Technical Advisor at the FTC.
 - Aug.
-2024: I attended USENIX Security 2024, where our paper "Digital Discrimination of Users in Sanctioned States: The Case of the Cuba Embargo" won Distinguished Paper Award!
+2024: I attended USENIX Security 2024, where our paper "[Digital Discrimination of Users in Sanctioned States: The Case of the Cuba Embargo](https://www.usenix.org/conference/usenixsecurity24/presentation/ablove)" won Distinguished Paper Award!
+Congrats to all co-authors!
 - Feb.
 2024: I guest lectured on "Filtering the Online Experience: The Role of Filter Rules in Online Privacy", hosted by Umar Iqbal at Washington University in St. Louis.
 - Jan.
 2024: I gave a talk on "Automating Filter Rule Creation with Minimal Visual Breakage" to the Privacy Engineering Team at DuckDuckGo.
 Hosted by Anastasia Shuba.